IBM/MAX-Skeleton/README-template.md

 This will pull a pre-built image from Docker Hub (or use an existing image if already cached locally) and run it.
 If you'd rather checkout and build the model locally you can follow the [run locally](#run-locally) steps below.

+## Deploy on Red Hat OpenShift

+You can deploy the model-serving microservice on Red Hat OpenShift by following the instructions in this tutorial, specifying `codait/[MODEL DOCKER TAG]` as the container image name.

 ## Deploy on Kubernetes